tdurgasaranya/activity04-mini-competition/README.md

 > contains a different course and each column has information on the
 > course and the professor who taught that course.

+## Task 2: Qualitative explanatory variables

 Read these directions first, then work through them.

 1. In your `activity04-regression-considerations` repo
-    folder/directory, locate and click into the `day01-fitting` subfolder.
+    folder/directory, locate and click into the
+    `day01-qualitative-explanatory` subfolder.
-2. In the `day01-fitting` subfolder, you will be greeted by a new `README.md` file.
-Do your best to complete the tasks/directions provide in this subfolder by **11:59 pm (EST) on Tue, Jan 31**.
+2. In the `day01-qualitative-explanatory` subfolder, you will be greeted by a new `README.md` file.
+Do your best to complete the tasks/directions provide in this subfolder by **11:59 pm (EST) on Tue, Feb 7**.
 3. Ask questions in class as you are working.
 If you need to finish this up outside of our class meetings, remember that you can use our Teams workspace (linked on Blackboard), and post questions/issues in